-Personal loans are ideal for small emergencies and big-ticket purchases.
+Personal loans are ideal either for small emergencies or big-ticket purchases.
 But with so many options to choose from, finding the perfect loan product that has favorable terms and suits your needs can be quite the task.

 How personal loans work